 Welcome to The Show Starter!
 I’m Rich (by name only).
 If you’re interested in starting a podcast or you’ve launched but could use some help, you’re in the right place.
-I’ll provide tips, tools and tricks to make podcasting simple, and share stories and experiences that’ll help you start and grow your show; all without using technical jargon and intimidating language.
+In addition to consulting, I love providing tips, tools and tricks to make podcasting simple, and sharing stories and experiences to help new and tenured podcasters — all without using technical jargon and intimidating language.

-200+ episodes and 2,000+ hours later, I’m sharing what I’ve learned from building two shows to make podcasting accessible and easy to understand.
+200+ episodes and 2,000+ hours later, I’m helping businesses start and grow their shows, and making podcasting accessible and easy to understand.

-I’ve been building things online since 2008, including two award-winning blogs, and two podcasts: Two Guys One Show (RIP) and Paychecks & Balances (P&B), a personal finance and career advice show where I co-host, provide strategic direction and keep our processes in check.
+I’ve been building things online since 2008, including three award-winning blogs and two podcasts.
+My current show is Paychecks & Balances (P&B), a personal finance and career advice podcast where I host, provide strategic direction and keep our processes in check.